adrielklein/poker-leaderboard/README.md

 Currently the data is stored in a NoSql mongo database in a single `player` collection like this...
 ```
 {
-    "_id": {
+    "_id": "5c721a7eac426fcf905abcb7",
-        "$oid": "5c721a7eac426fcf905abcb7"
-    },
     "playerName": "Frank",
     "country": "USA",
     "amount": 234,
 }
 {
-    "_id": {
+    "_id": "5c721a8dac426fcf905abcb9",
-        "$oid": "5c721a7eac426fcf905abcb7"
-    },
     "playerName": "Jose",
     "country": "Mexico",
     "amount": 324,
 }
 ```
 For simplicity of this project I think it made sense to store it like that but the problems that could come from this is that perhaps a prize is announced before a player has won it.
 It that case it would make more sense to store prizes in a separate collection and reference the prizes in the player collection.

+Also, perhaps one player has won multiple prizes and we display the sum of them in the leaderboard.
+Having separate collections for these entities would help handle this complexity as well.
+In an ideal world, [here's how I would structure the database](./docs/databaseDesign.png).

 ---